genkizkhan/dockerize-wordpress/README.md

 ## Prerequisites
-1. Ensure Docker Desktop, HeidiSQL, VSCode, Git is installed on your system.
+1. Ensure Docker Desktop, HeidiSQL, VSCode, Git are installed on your system.
 2. Basic understanding of Git and have a Github account.
 3. Basic understanding of Docker.